GurramEswarNaidu/Revature_Project2/README.md

  |-- Capacity: integer (nullable = true) <br>
  |-- Catering: string (nullable = true) <br>

+On this structured data we performed analysis and extracted usecases from user perspective.
+The usecases and their corresponding queries are clearly mentioned in the document file.
+We performed the analysis in both PySpark and SparkSQL.
+We performed partioning and bucketing too.

 # Roles / Responsibilities

 1. Collabortaed in a team of three members <br>